lisearcheleeds/Lighthouse/Docs/en/setup.md

 ## Starter Kit (UnityPackage)

-A UnityPackage is available that lets you skip most of the setup steps.
+A UnityPackage that lets you skip most of the setup steps is available from [Releases](https://github.com/lisearcheleeds/Lighthouse/releases).
-[TODO: UnityPackage URL]

 ### Steps you can skip